Creating Consistent Website Layouts using Express and Contentstack

 Once you have these configured, you're ready to move on to download the code.

 Download Sample Code

-We have created an example app.
-Download it from GitHub.
-Once you have downloaded the code, open it in any code development tool, it should look similar to the following:
+We have created an example app to help you understand this exercise.
+You can download it from our GitHub page.
+Once you have the code, open it in any code development editor, it should look similar to the following:

-Below we list some of the important files and their respective explanation.
+Below we list some of the important files and their respective explanations.

-- App.js: It is one of the most crucial files in the code as it's the server file where we add all our website routes (pages), such as Home, About, Blog, and so on.
+- App.js: It is one of the most crucial files in the code as it is the server file where we add all our website routes (pages), such as Home, About, and so on.

 - partials.js: This file is inside the middleware folder.
 It has a function that loads our header & footer data used in the routes (res.render) as a variable to render the header and footer with those variables (as used in nunjucks templating).

 - Index.html: In the index.html file, we have included our header and footer.
 It is the default file that is loaded when we load our pages/routes.

 - Views: The views folder holds the templates for different pages, in our case Home, About, Header, and Footer.